Krussbon/GAPT_Library/README.md

 # 📋 How to Run the Project Locally

+Step 1: Download the Acarep.sql file

+Step 2: Open Command Prompt Or Powershell and go to path C:\Program Files\PostgreSQL\<VERSION>\bin where VERSION is the number

+Step 3: Copy .\createdb -U postgres AcaRep into your terminal and hit Enter

+Step 4: Copy .\psql -U postgres -p 5234 -d AcaRep -f "C:\Users\<USER>\Downloads\AcaRep.sql" into your terminal and hit Enter

-Step 1:Clone the project to your local directory
+Step 5:Clone the project to your local directory

-Step 2: In the cloned folder, run the file "backendlogic.py", It should give you two ip addresses in the terminal upon running
+Step 6: In the cloned folder, run the file "backendlogic.py", It should give you two ip addresses in the terminal upon running

-Step 3: Hit ctrl+left click on one of the ip addresses and add /index at the end, doing so will take you to the website
+Step 7: Hit ctrl+left click on one of the ip addresses and add /index at the end, doing so will take you to the website

 #  Thank you for checking out the Academic Repository Project!